Connect with us

 About STD

 What if he/she labeled you to be a prostitute or womanizer because of it?
 What if you are rejected because of it?
-What of the stigma and rumors that can come as a result of it?
-Your fear is valid and you are not overreacting!
+What are the stigmas and rumors that can result from it?
+Your fear is valid, and you are not overreacting!

-Firstly, you should bear in mind that getting STI’s doesn’t imply infidelity.
-STI’s sometimes can take weeks, months, and even years to show you any bodily symptoms depending on your system.
-This is to say you may have contracted it a long time ago, without knowing maybe from your past relationships.
+Firstly, you should bear in mind that getting S.T.I.s doesn’t imply infidelity.
+Depending on your system, S.T.I.s can sometimes take weeks, months, and even years to show you any bodily symptoms.
+You may have contracted it long ago, without knowing it, maybe from your past relationships.

 Here are 6 tips to inform your partner about your status without causing havoc to your relationship.